 - Adirondack Golf Tips and Tales

 Evocative of the hills and mountains of golf's native Scotland, the Adirondack Mountains are home to a rich history of golf tradition.
-Contact the reservations team at High Peaks Resort for our pre-season golf packages and golf at a historic Adirondack golf course:
+And the High Peaks Resort is conveniently located to many world-renowned golf courses.
+Book your stay at High Peaks Resort for an amazing Adirondack golf getaway today!

-- Whiteface Club and Resort: designed in 1898 by John Van Kleek
+- Whiteface Club and Resort; 18-hole course designed in 1898 by John Van Kleek

-- Saranac Inn Golf Club: designed in 1907 by Seymour Dunn
+- Saranac Inn Golf Club; 18-hole course designed in 1907 by Seymour Dunn

-- Craig Wood Golf Course: designed in 1925 by Seymour Dunn, renamed in 1954 for Lake Placid native and US Open and Masters champion Craig Wood
+- Craig Wood Golf Course; 18-hole course designed in 1925 by Seymour Dunn, renamed in 1954 for Lake Placid native and US Open and Masters champion Craig Wood